open-telemetry/semantic-conventions/docs/database/sql.md

 Instrumentations SHOULD populate the `db.response.status_code` with the the most specific code available to them.

-Here're a non-exhaustive list of databases that report vendor-specific codes with granularity higher than SQLSTATE (or don't report SQLSTATE at all):
+Here's a non-exhaustive list of databases that report vendor-specific codes with granularity higher than SQLSTATE (or don't report SQLSTATE at all):